-Michael's energy work has included the permitting of new fossil fuel and renewable energy projects in Maryland.
+Michael's energy work has included the permitting of new renewable energy projects in Maryland.
 He currently represents a number of coal, natural gas and solar generating stations stations seeking or renewing environmental permits.
-He has also provided advice on rate proceedings for large energy customers and for energy producers as well as the drafting and negotiation of energy contracts for suppliers, manufacturers, landlords and commercial interests.
-He represents the Maryland Energy Group (the largest trade association of large energy customers in Maryland).
+He has also provided advice on rate proceedings for large energy customers and for energy producers.
 Michael was appointed by Governor O'Malley to serve as one of the inaugural members on the Strategic Energy Investment Fund Advisory Board which provides advice to the Maryland Energy Administration on the budgeting of funds from the Regional Greenhouse Gas Initiative auctions.

 Described by The Baltimore Sun as a "high-profile lobbyist representing builders and industrial interests," Michael's lobbying practice has included the representation of energy companies, energy customers, manufacturing interests and developers before the General Assembly.
 Michael has helped draft many of the most significant Maryland environmental and energy legislation, including the Maryland Greenhouse Gas Reduction Act (both the original Act in 2009 and the renewal in 2015), the Maryland Electricity Restructuring Act, the Maryland Brownfields Act and statutes reforming the process for issuing environmental permits in Maryland.

 Appointed by Governor Larry Hogan and President Mike Miller to the Maryland Climate Change Commission